acfinspace/New-Eden-Voyages/README.md

 I would like to thank you the following people, in no particular order:

 Katia Sae for the encouragement.
-Just About staff for giving me a reason to think of this and implement it.
+The Just About staff for giving me a reason to think of this and implement it.
 Wadd Enderas for making me notice a small big detail I had missed.
 S.V. for the support.